Issues with batadv_gw_out_of_range

 And now with multicast TT entries things might get worse...
 I think there might be DHCPv4 packetloss if some node were to claim FF:FF:FF:FF:FF:FF via TT (the current multicast code does not announce this. however, a broken or malicious node might).
 And for DHCPv6, the multicast code will currently announce 33:33:00:01:00:02/33:33:00:01:00:03 so that, DHCPv6, might have become broken with the added multicast code, I suspect.

-Updated by Linus Lüssing almost 2 years ago
+Updated by Linus Lüssing about 2 years ago

 The latter issue was fixed with: